Blueberry bread pudding is a simple way to transform leftover biscuits or day old bread into a delicious dessert or breakfast.

 - Reheat in the microwave or in the oven at 350°F until heated through.

 This blueberry bread pudding can be made a day ahead of time.
-Cover the unbaked dish and keep in the fridge until you are ready to place it in the oven.
-A few additional minutes of baking are required if it's placed in the oven straight from the fridge.
+Cover the unbaked dish and keep it in the fridge until you are ready to place it in the oven.

-- 8 large biscuits (baked and broken into large pieces)
+- 8 large baked biscuits (or a loaf of bread, torn into bite-sized pieces)

 - 1 can sweetened condensed milk